The Fannie Mae Homepath program was created to offer homebuyers the chance to buy foreclosed homes.

 Renovation Homepath mortgage program (discontinued)

-The renovation program is used for a home path property that needs some major repairs before it is inhabitable.
+The renovation program is used for a home path property that needs major repairs before it is inhabitable.
 You can receive 35% of the after repaired value of the home to $35,000.
-Renovation Homepath mortgages are available to investors and traditional home buyers, they require a small downpayment and no private mortgage insurance is required.
+Renovation Homepath mortgages are available to investors and traditional home buyers; they require a small downpayment, and no private mortgage insurance is required.